CoolBitX-Technology/coolwallet-signing-tools/README.md

 目前支援 Coolwallet Pro SE 最低版本為 `v308`
 ## Introduction
----

 Use the command (Script) to copy/code the data between the buffers... etc. to compose the signature data and display the transaction content correctly

-## Composition
----

-  [Header][Command][Command] … [Command]

-The Header is followed by a sequence of commands that run in order.

-### Header

-  [headerLength 1B][version 1B][hashType 1B][signType 1B][remainDataType 1B]

-When the header length is 03, it means that the remainDataType is not required and the 80A2 will generate a signature without executing the 80A4.

-When the header length is 04, it means that the remainDataType is needed for 80A4 to execute, then 80A2 will not generate a signature.

-Example.

-0300[hashType][signType]

-0400[hashType][signType][remainDataType]

 ## Supported algorithms
----

 - SHA1
 - SHA256
 - SHA512